Rs1811/About_Rs1811/README.md

 - 👋 Hi, I’m user @Rs1811.
-- 👀 I’m interested in learning trends that don't sweat me too much.
+- 👀 I’m interested in learning new things that don't sweat me too much.
 - 🌱 I’m currently learning Python, it's not sweating me too much like java did.
 - 💞️ I’m looking to collaborate!
 - 📫 How to reach me - fork me.